 Later models have longer range making them more viable for longer commutes, but still require a large investment compared to a conventional petrol or diesel car of a similar size.

-What’s the best Zoe model to choose?
+What’s the best Renault Zoe model/engine to choose?

 Range is rarely a consideration when choosing a petrol or diesel car, but it is a huge factor when it comes to buying electric.
 If you’re buying new, and plan to keep the car for a long time, you may not need the most power or the fastest charging options.

 However, on the used market these factors will be a big draw, so you should choose the biggest battery, the most powerful motor and the quickest charging option your budget will allow.

 Early Zoes are well-equipped, with even the Expression model getting Climate Control, Sat-Nav with Bluetooth and Cruise Control.
 The most recent 2019-on models delete the navigation on the basic Play models, but it is standard on Iconic and GT Line trim.
 Sat-Nav is a useful thing to have when driving an electric car, as they can usually locate charging stations on your route and guide you depending on your remaining range.

 What other cars are similar to the Renault Zoe?

 The Nissan Leaf is an obvious rival for the Zoe, especially as it has been around for many years.
 It’s a bigger car than the Zoe, but is one of the few other cars designed from the ground up as an electric car, and is all the better for it.